niqodea/hburger/README.md

 Hashburgers are:

-* **Bounded**: By construction, the length of a hashburger cannot exceed the sum of the lengths of the buns and hashpatty, no matter how long the original string is.
+* **Fixed-length**: By construction, the length of a hashburger is always the sum of the lengths of the buns and hashpatty, no matter how long the original string is.
 * **Distinguishable**: Even in the case where two different strings share the same left and right bun, the hashpatty serves as a best-effort last resort to tell them apart.
 * **Adjustable**: You can tune the length of left bun, right bun, and hashpatty to fit your use case.
-You can also decide whether to pad short strings to maintain uniform length across hashburgers.
+You can also decide whether to pad short strings to maintain uniform lengths regardless of the lengths of the original strings.

 Moreover, depending on the situation, hashburger can be: